psyhomb/wireguard-tools/README.md

   WGCG_WORKING_DIR="/home/username/wireguard/wg0"
 ```

-This module will do all required system preparations on the Wiregurad server (this is idempotent operation):
+[wgcg-install-wireguard.sh](./modules/wgcg-install-wireguard.sh) module will do all required system preparations on the Wiregurad server (running the module is idempotent operation):

 - Install `wireguard` kernel module and tools
 - Load the module